-11 Ithout doubt because the prince of the Church clung most firmly to this rock, from it he received <his> name: when he heard, that thou art Peter, and upon this rock I will build my church. when a flood came, the stream beat vehemently upon that house, and it could not shake it; for it was founded on a rock.
+Ithout doubt because the prince of the Church clung most firmly to this rock, from it he received his name: when he heard, that thou art Peter, and upon this rock I will build my church.
+And when the flood arose, the stream beat vehemently upon that house, and could not shake it: for it was founded upon a rock.
 The explanation is clear, because the Church is often beaten by oppressions: and is not overthrown.
-Insofar as if any believers have ceased from conquering evils: they certainly belonged not to this house, because if they had remained on the rock founded of faith and not rather on the sand of faithlessness or inconstancy, they would have entirely prevailed never to be shaken loose.
+Insofar as if any believers have ceased from conquering evils: they certainly belonged not to this house, because if they had remained upon the rock founded of faith and not rather upon the sand of faithlessness or inconstancy, they would have entirely prevailed never to be shaken loose.
 But it is noted that this flood of temptations, assaileth the Church in three ways.
-For either he is tempted by his own concupiscence being drawn away and allured by anything, or is overcome by the wickedness of false brethren, or is assailed by the overt snares of those outside 70 < the Church> : which temptations evidently the Lord elsewhere calleth the gates of hell.
-And rightly, because without doubt if they should succeed, [220v.] they drag us down to everlasting destruction.
-And upon this rock I will build my church, and the gates of hell shall not prevail against it.
-And thus if they beat : yet the the gates of the Devil overthrow not Church of Christ.
-And if 72 the flood of faithlessness inundateth: vet it undermineth not the house of faith.
+For either man is tempted when he is drawn away of his own lust, and enticed by anything, or is overcome by the wickedness of false brethren, or is assailed by the overt snares of those outside the Church: which temptations evidently the Lord elsewhere calleth the gates of hell.
+And rightly, because without doubt if they should succeed, they drag us down to everlasting destruction.
+And upon this rock I will build my church; and the gates of hell shall not prevail against it.
+And thus if they beat: yet the the gates of the Devil overthrow not Church of Christ.
+And if the flood of faithlessness inundateth: yet it undermineth not the house of faith.
+But thou, O Lord, have mercy upon us.